Agave Snout Weevil: Protecting South Africa’s Agave Spirit Industry

 The Agave Beetle / Yucca Weevil are pests known to impact agave plants not only in South Africa but also in other regions around the world where Agave cultivation is prevalent.

 In Mexico, the birthplace of Tequila, Agave beetles / Yucca weevils have long been a concern for agave farmers.
-However, as the popularity of agave spirits grows globally, so too does the threat posed by these destructive insects.
+However, as the popularity of Agave spirits grows globally, so too does the threat posed by these destructive insects.
 This is why it is incredibly important for farmers to check their plants for Agave weevil signs and symptoms.

 Farmers employ various methods to check for the presence of the Agave Weevil and assess potential infestations.